saastechacademy/foundation/project-ideas/order-ledger/ShopifyOrderSyncDesign.md

 > Notes
 > - Not setting origin facility contact mechs as it doesn't make sense for already completed or cancelled orders or until the order is brokered.
 > - Designs reflect the assumption that order items will always be exploded.
+> - Not adding bill from ContactMech details as they are just copied from payToPartyId

 > TODO
+> - Check and add support for OrderNote(s)
 > - Support to create a dummy product for non-existing Shopify product
+> - Support to create OrderPaymentPreference(s) for Shopify order transactions
+> - Support to create OrderPaymentPreference for Shopify order payment term
+> - Support to create OrderItemAssociation(s) for exchange orders

 ## Shopify Connector
 Shopify connector would produce a periodic created orders feed since last run time with following fields,